jackjliew/ai-openscale/wos-behavior-drift.md

 ### Do the math
 {: #behavior-drift-math}

+Accuracy drift determines the extent of the drift in accuracy of the model.
 Every three hours, {{site.data.keyword.aios_short}} calculates drift by analyzing the same training data that has already been analyzed by your predictive model.
 It then compares the results to the model's predictions.
 Where there are changes or discrepancies, {{site.data.keyword.aios_short}} calculates the extent of the drift and, based on the threshold that you set, alerts you to the occurrence.

 ### Drift visualization